MarsilAL/azubi-projects/frhetorix/README.md

 ## Round 2: Technical and social background

+You now have a working desktop application.
+The computation of the word cloud and the data processing is done on your machine.
+What kind of CPU do you have?
+How many cores?
+To better understand the trend towards serverless and the need to put computing into the cloud we compiled a list of resources and questions for you to answer.

  * read https://www.cs.utexas.edu/~lin/cs380p/Free_Lunch.pdf and answer "Why do cpus do not get faster in terms of Ghz"?
  * explain amdahls law: https://en.wikipedia.org/wiki/Amdahl%27s_law

-### tasks
+### tasks related to technical aspects

 * how can a software still become faster?
+Explain how the project SETI worked (https://www.spiegel.de/netzwelt/web/seti-home-keine-ausserirdischen-entdeckt-jetzt-ist-das-coronavirus-dran-a-02fee57f-7d9d-429b-bda2-a5336fcdb25e)
 * what are sources of delay in computing a solution?
-* explain cpu bound and memory bound?
+Explain cpu and memory bound?

 ```
 your job is to find an element in list which is NOT sorted. if a comparison takes 1 unit of time and you have 1000 elements to go through,